jackson15j/android_test/README.md

 * https://github.com/codepath/android_guides/wiki/Managing-Threads-and-Custom-Services#handler-and-loopers
 * http://simonvt.net/2014/04/17/asynctask-is-bad-and-you-should-feel-bad/
-  - interesting article which moves you from basics of AsyncTask, onto using a bus to separate businiess logic from UI and allow message queueing.
+  - interesting article which moves you from basics of AsyncTask, onto using a bus to separate business logic from UI and allow message queueing.
 * http://square.github.io/otto/ - Event Bus that can be used with AsyncTask.